MaG21/curry/README.md

 	- History (make rates from previous days accesible)
 	- Faster responses (increase the service's response time)
 	- Include new juicy API conserning employee's compensations.
+	- BPD's TXT (Banco Popular Dominicano) (a new repo will be created and included as a dependency)

 ## Currency scraper for the Dominican Republic